OSSEC Guide¶

 then run the playbook again.

-Message Failed to Encrypt¶
+Message failed to encrypt

 email address (configured as ossec_alert_email